corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/integration-tests.md

 ## Create integration tests

-The integrations tests run against a "real" Corda network.
+The integration tests run against a *real* Corda network.
 You can use the `corda-dev-network-lib` library to create tests against this network.

 {{< note >}}